sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

   header/footer/body elements of the pages.
 ASM comes with a set of included templates, outlined in the next section.

-* Animals per page: If you don't have split pages by species, ASM will output numbered pages, 1.EXTENSION, 2.EXTENSION, etc. Specify here how many animals you'd like before moving on to the next page.
-By default, the system shows 10, however the more animals you put on a page, the longer the page will take to load.
+* Animals per page: ASM will always output numbered pages of the form 1.EXTENSION, 2.EXTENSION, etc. Specify here how many animals you'd like before moving on to the next page.
+By default, the system shows 10 animals per page, however the more animals you put on a page, the longer the page will take to load.

 * Scale published images to: Modern digital cameras can take very high quality images - so much so that they could take a very long time for users to